Statue of Hans Joachim von Zieten

 What’s the best time to visit?

-Early mornings or late afternoons are ideal for avoiding crowds and enjoying softer light for photography.
+Early morning or late afternoon are ideal for visiting, as these times tend to attract fewer crowds and offer better lighting for photography.

 Is it wheelchair accessible?